A Large-scale Film Style Dataset for Learning Multi-frequency Driven Film Enhancement: Experiments

 \subsection{Comparisons with State-of-the-Arts}

 A total of eight state-of-the-art methods are selected in this section: HDRNet~\cite{gharbi2017deep}, DPE~\cite{chen2018deep}, UPE~\cite{wang2019underexposed}, DeepLPF~\cite{moran2020deeplpf}, 3D-LUT~\cite{zeng2020learning}, STAR-DCE~\cite{zhang2021star}, LPTN~\cite{liang2021high} and SepLUT~\cite{yang2022seplut}.
+We utilized SOTA models with their provided pretrained weights in FiveK and HDR+ datasets.
+For FilmSet, we trained SOTA models by utilizing their own training strategies.
 As demonstrated in Tables~\ref{table:exp_1} and~\ref{table:exp_2}, our method exceeds others across all metrics among the three datasets.
 Note that DPE produces bad results, which may be because its framework is not conducive to learning the distribution of film style, so we eliminate the visual sample of DPE.
 Comparing FilmSet to other datasets reveals that all approaches provide excellent results, indicating that our dataset's distribution is stable and not chaotic like the manually enhanced dataset.

-Our implementation is based on the PyTorch.
-The typical Adam optimizer with its default parameters is used to train our model by NVIDIA RTX A6000.
-The batch size is set to 1 and the learning rate is set to $1e-4$.
-Random cropping, horizontal flipping, and tweaks to brightness and saturation are used to enrich data.
-Visual results of FilmSet and FiveK are available in Figure~\ref{fig:film} and ~\ref{fig:fivek}.